By-laws

 Foundation means the Canadian Race Relations Foundation;

-Minister means the member of the Queen’s Privy Council for Canada designated as the Minister for the purposes of the Canadian Multiculturalism Act;
+Minister means the member of the Queen’s Privy Council for Canada designated as the Minister for the purposes of the Canadian Multiculturalism Act.

 Person includes individuals, corporate bodies, partnerships, syndicates, trusts, sole proprietorships, unincorporated organizations and any number or aggregate of persons representing a common interest. - Principal Office